purcell3a/shopify-2021/README.md

 When they've selected 5 nominees they should be notified they're finished.

 We'd like a simple to use interface that makes it easy to:
-Search OMDB and display the results (movies only)
+- Search OMDB and display the results (movies only)
+By adding 't=movie' to the end of the API url we are able to ensure only the Movie 'type' is returned.

-Add a movie from the search results to our nomination list View the list of films already nominated
+- Add a movie from the search results to our nomination list

+- View the list of films already nominated

-Remove a nominee from the nomination list
+- Remove a nominee from the nomination list

 # Technical requirements
 1. Search results should come from OMDB's API (free API key: http://www.omdbapi.com/apikey.aspx).